 NookSleep Pebble Pure

 Sometimes you want something fancy for your baby.
 While the Moonlight Slumber All Foam Little Dreamer is reliable and well-made, it’s not the most exciting product available.
 That title belongs to the NookSleep Pebble Pure.
-Your cost jumps from a couple hundred bucks to $395, yet we love the feel, its antimicrobial yet soft cover, and its extra-firm coconut coir interior.
+Your cost jumps with this option, yet we love the feel, its antimicrobial yet soft cover, and its extra-firm coconut coir interior.
 It’s a dual firmness mattress that has a “pebble-like” surface.
 Their focus is on breathability, hence the textured surface.
 Is it as good of a value as the Little Dreamer?
 No. It does however look great in orange.

 Naturepedic No-Compromise Organic Cotton Classic

 Even though the Moonlight Slumber Little Dreamer was our top pick for value and firmness, we would be skimping if we didn’t mention Naturepedic.
-Their mattresses range from $259, up to $389, and we really liked their No-Compromise Organic Cotton Classic Lightweight.
-These ring up at between $259 and $299 depending on if it's dual-sided and based on material.
+We really liked their No-Compromise Organic Cotton Classic Lightweight.
+The prices varies depending on if it's dual-sided and based on material.
 It’s heavier at 12 lbs, but has plenty of features that make that lift worth the effort.

-Naturepedic have introduced a lightweight, foam-based, 12 pound mattress, but it starts at $259.
+Naturepedic have introduced a lightweight, foam-based, 12 pound mattress, but it is relatively expensive.
 While great, it doesn't beat the Little Dreamer.

 - Naturalmat CoCo Mat ($400) — Too expensive at $400.
 No mention of being water-resistant or waterproof, so you’ll need a cover, which adds to the price tag.

-- Lullaby Earth Breeze ($279)—We like the concept but feel that it’s overpriced.
-The core mattress retails for $280 (LE14) making the cover an expensive $80 upcharge for a fancy sheet.
+- Lullaby Earth Breeze —We like the concept but feel that it’s overpriced.
+The core mattress retails for a higher range price (LE14) making the cover an expensive upcharge for a fancy sheet.
 Plus, we didn’t feel comfortable with the way the cover stained easily.
 The texture makes it hard to clean the surface.

 - My First Mattress Premium Memory Foam ($85)—Wonky zipper design is difficult to use.
 Some reviewers have complained about the odors, especially on recent purchases.
 This mattress is also more prone to indentations, with a softer foam core.
 Lastly, it seems that the original model (which was well-liked) has been replaced with an inferior product.